-It is recommended that model tests be performed.
-The results may be used to determine the guaranteed or anticipated performance of the turbine.
+When evaluating model data only, the Employer should consider the Contractor's applicable existing model data available from previous homologous model tests.
 For some small units and for special cases where near homologous model data are available, it may be cost-effective to accept a model design which can be readily adapted to the site of the work.
-In this event, the Contractor should be required to explain the basis of numerically adapted performances.
-The Employer may elect to use the Contractor's applicable existing model data available from previous homologous model tests.
+In this event, the Contractor should be required to provide the basis of numerically adapted performances.

-Under certain circumstances the Employer may wish to receive tenders, evaluate them and select two or three Tenderers to construct turbine models, at the Employer's expense, for competitive testing at an independent laboratory or, by mutual agreement, model tests may be conducted in the successful Tenderer's laboratory.
+Under certain circumstances, the Employer may wish to receive tenders, evaluate them and select two or three Tenderers to construct turbine models, at the Employer's expense, for competitive testing at an independent laboratory.
 A contract may then be awarded on the basis of best performance and price.
 Nevertheless, model tests should be carried out in accordance with IEC 60193.
 Only supplementary requirements need to be specified in detail.